The Grow Wild Team

 Board Member

 Danielle Jones has been with the Gallatin County Weed District for five years and has worked in the Natural Resources field for over twenty years.
 Her interest in noxious weeds first began while pulling spotted knapweed on Mount Sentinel as a student at The University of Montana.
-Danielle has served on the board of the Gallatin Invasive Species Alliance since 2017.
 She lives in Manhattan with her family.

 2021